magiruuvelvet/OTPGen/README.md

    - SteamGuard
  - Import tokens from QR Code images
    - Supported formats are: PNG, JPG and SVG (experimental)
+ - Export your tokens to other applications
+   - andOTP (supports both: plaintext and encrypted backups)
  - Search your tokens with regular expressions in the search bar and never lose time because of a huge token database
  - Copy tokens to clipboard without revealing them in the UI